 Truth be told I have yet to find an animal that works well as a lawnmower.
 Pigs dig.
 Sheep eat roses and fruit trees.
-Horses eat all of the above, plus grapevines, tree ferns, and newly planted shelter belt trees.… Continue Reading
+Horses eat both of those, plus grapevines, tree ferns, and newly planted shelter belt trees.
+They… Continue Reading

 One of the interesting things about moving to the country is a change in the junk mail that arrives in your letterbox.
 Brochures on the latest electronic gizmos and flyers full of supermarket specials still march in, but suddenly there are also glossy catalogues with… Continue Reading